it176131/it176131.github.io/_posts/2025-01-18-recent-posts-action.md

 6. [`recent-posts.yml` ℹ️](## "it176131/.github/workflows/recent-posts.yml") checks if [`README.md` ℹ️](## "it176131/README.md") has been modified, commiting and pushing any changes.

 That's quite a bit of interaction.
+Let's open up the files and see what's going on under the hood.

 # The breakdown

 ```yaml
 name: "Update README with most recent blog post"
 on: